Sister Catherine Kaufman knew she had a calling to religious life. She just wasn’t sure which community was best for her.

 It was three years later, while riding on a Greyhound bus, that she heard the call to religious life.
 During a gathering of various women religious communities in St. Louis, she became interested in the Franciscan Sisters in Springfield, Ill.
 She entered in 1953, but left 14 months later in January 1955.

 “My brother Gene was in the seminary in Belleville, Ill., so I ended up there,” she said.
 “Someone introduced me to the Ursuline Sisters in August 1956.”
 On Aug.
-18, just shy of her 25th birthday, she joined the Ursuline Sisters of Belleville, and became a novice in 1957, making this her 58th year as an Ursuline Sister.
+18, just shy of her 25th birthday, she joined the Ursuline Sisters of Belleville, and became a novice in 1957, making 2022 her 65th year as an Ursuline Sister.
 In 2005, that small community merged with the Ursuline Sisters of Mount Saint Joseph.

 She received the religious name Catherine almost by default.
 She was allowed to submit three names when she entered and she chose variations of Joseph, Charles (for her father and brother) and Catherine, a name that she and her mother liked.
 “I was told we had enough masculine names in the community, so I got Catherine,” she said.